-Apply to be an instructor in Kentucky’s Professional Environmental Educator Certification course
+Apply now for the 2016-17 Professional Environmental Educator Certification course

 Join the Kentucky Environmental Education Council, and dedicated environmental educators from across the state of Kentucky, in the upcoming Professional Environmental Educator Certification course.
 The course will be held in four workshops from November 2016 to March 2017.
 Here are just a few of the reasons this will be a great year to participate:

 - Thanks to a grant from Toyota Motor Manufacturing of Kentucky, $5000 in scholarships are available to course participants.

 - In 2015, the course earned national accreditation from the North American Association for Environmental Education (NAAEE).

 - It is one of only three NAAEE-accredited programs in North America.

 This will be the tenth offering of the course.
 Since its launch in 2004, 187 participants have completed the course.
 KEEC continues to build on the foundation laid in those previous years, offering great ideas for activities to use in your own work and a thorough understanding of environmental education best practices.
 The course is based on the Guidelines for the Preparation and Professional Development of Environmental Educators, developed by NAAEE.
 The course also relates environmental education content to Kentucky Academic Standards.